sahilshah1/chromosome-sequence-problem/README.md

 - `Sequencer.java`: this interface takes a `List<String>` of unsequenced FASTA fragments and returns the sequenced and combined fragment.
 There is only a naive `O(n^2)` implementation, for the reasons described above.

-The ParallelSequencer divides the work up, causing a big improvement on performance.
-As data sets get bigger or smaller, the number of threads should be throttled accordingly, but I've used fixed thread numbers for now.
+The ParallelSequencer divides the work up, resulting in a big improvement on performance.
+In an ideal solution, as data sets get bigger or smaller, the number of threads should be throttled accordingly, but I've used fixed thread numbers for now.

 Unit and integration tests can be run to verify correctness and eyeball performance.

-There are some obvious places to improve performance on the machine, but out of interest of time, I haven't explored many of them.
+There are some semi-obvious places to improve performance, but out of interest of time, I haven't explored many of them.
 The ones I have are commented in the code.